-This course introduces basic health, nutrition, and safety management practices for young children.
-Emphasis is placed on setting up and maintaining a safe, healthy environment for young children, including specific procedures for infants and toddlers and procedures regarding childhood illnesses and communicable diseases.
-Upon completion, students should be able to prepare a healthy, safe environment to plan nutritious meals and snacks, and to recommend referrals if necessary.
+This course introduces basic health, nutrition and safety management practices for young children.
+Emphasis is placed on how to set up and maintaining safe, healthy environments for young children including specific procedures for infants and toddlers and procedures regarding childhood illnesses and communicable diseases.